blaxel-templates/template-sales-kpi-reporter/README.md

 bl deploy
 ```

-This command uses your code and the configuration files under the `.beamlit` directory to deploy your application.
+This command uses your code and the configuration files under the `.blaxel` directory to deploy your application.

 ## Project Structure